 Start the Apache webserver:

-For Apache, there are three WebDAV-related modules which will be loaded by default when an Apache web server getting started.
+For Apache, there are three WebDAV-related modules that will be loaded by default when an Apache webserver gets started.
 You can confirm that with this command:

 You should result with:

 dav_module (shared) dav_fs_module (shared) dav_lock_module (shared)